Haranoi17/BrowserGame/README.md

 # BrowserGame
-Creating game in browser with JavaScript in team
+Creating game in browser with TypeScript with team